broadwayinc/skapi-documentation/realtime/connecting.md

   "notice": When there is a notice.

 - `message` is the data passed from the server.
-It can be any JSON parsable data.
+It can be any JSON data.
 - `sender` is the user ID of the message sender.
 It is only available when `status` is "message" or "private".